AfroStorm/Task-Management-API/blueprint.md

 of the task.
 - make related category field a many to many relationship so a position can have multi disciplinary qualifications.
-- Add functionality of task group sought after positions field
+- Add functionality of task group sought suggested positions field
 - IMPORTANT: check why fields are displayed for unatuhenticated users in task view get method.

-- write ttests for taskgroup
-make sure to test for both scenarios , authenticated owner and non authenticated owner etc.
+- Refactor/ brush up both test files